eai04191/group-download-files-by-hostname/README.md

 Chrome extension to grouping download files by hostname.

-Do you like to organize your download folders?
-I've noticed that the Downloads folder on my machine is constantly cluttered with files.

-After installing this extension, when chrome downloads files, they are automatically grouped by the referrer domain.

-This extension does just that.
-Simple and efficient.
-No configuration.
+Is your Downloads folder always a mess?
+I was tired of constantly cleaning up after files piled up.
+With this extension, Chrome automatically organizes your downloads into folders based on their referrer domain.

+It's a simple, efficient solution—no configuration required.

 ## Notice for Firefox